ethanokamura/perfectline/src/content/javascript-101/syntax.md

 2. `const` are variables that cannot be reassigned later.
 3. `var` should be avoided unless you know how to use it!

-In JavaScript, switching data types is perfectly acceptable meaning that you can change the value of a number to a string to a bool etc.
+In JavaScript, switching data types is perfectly acceptable meaning that you can change the value of a number to a string to a bool, etc.

 Keep in mind that `console.log()` prints to standard output, similar to `std::cout` in C++!